-At a glance: Vungle, an AppsFlyer integrated partner, has an in-app video advertising platform for performance marketers.
-In addition to click-based mobile attribution, Vungle offers cost and view-through attribution that can be recorded with AppsFlyer.
+At a glance: Vungle, an AppsFlyer ad network integrated partner, offers an in-app video advertising platform for performance marketers.
+In addition to click-based mobile attribution, Vungle offers cost and view-through attribution, which can be recorded with AppsFlyer.

 Vungle integration in AppsFlyer